Skip to content

 Jupyter notebooks are useful interactive environments for developing code.

 You can run JupyterLab to use Jupyter notebooks via the opensafely tool.
-This ensures that the Python code you write will work in the OpenSAFELY environment.
+This allows you to run Jupyter locally but ensure that the Python code you write will work in the OpenSAFELY environment too.

 From the directory containing code that you are working on, run: